-The widening research and participation (wrap) project is a 2-year research project at the University of Warwick, investigating the availability and accessibility of undergraduate research opportunities in which Warwick students can participate.
+The widening research and participation (wrap) project is a 2-year Students as Partners research project, investigating the availability and accessibility of undergraduate research opportunities in which Warwick students can participate.

-The research team comprises two postgraduate and two undergraduate students supervised and supported by the Researcher Development Manager and URSS co-ordinator.
-The project is funded by Warwick’s Widening Participation Development Fund.
+The research team comprises three postgraduate and two undergraduate students supervised and supported by the Researcher Development Manager.
+Michele Underwood.
+The project was funded by Warwick’s Widening Participation Development Fund.

 We have been operating since January 2018, and have been investigating models of practice across the University (beginning with the Undergraduate Research Support Scheme – URSS), the UK and US to explore best practice in the role of undergraduate research’s potential to widen participation and contribute to an improved university experience and outcomes for all students.